Note: SimpliSafe recently added two-way audio to its camera. They also now offer self-monitoring.

 SimpliSafe Wireless Keypad

-That’s why SimpliSafe created a separate base station to alert the police.
+So what does the keypad do exactly?
 If an alarm is triggered, the keypad will beep to distract the intruders.
 Meanwhile, the base station will quietly alert the police and blare its siren.
 Think of the base station and the keypad as Batman and Robin.
 Even if the intruders smash the keypad, the base station’s still got your back.

 Simplisafe recommends that you put the wireless keypad near the front door.
 What I like about the keypad is that it’s not constantly lit up; it only lights up when you touch it and otherwise goes dark.
 I also love the wireless aspect- the less cords, the better.